YannianNiu/User-Space_Driver_with_Adaptive_Algorithm/README.md

-# User-Space_Driver_with_Adaptive_Algorithm
+# User-Space Driver with Adaptive Algorithm
-This is a upgrade version of the repository <User-Space Driver with Assembler>, we integrated an adaptive assembling size algorithm in the user-space driver to get a higher data throughput.
+This is a upgrade version of the repository <User-Space Driver with Assembler>, we integrated an adaptive assembling size algorithm in the user-space driver to cope with small-packet-intensive scenarios with abrupt data traffic.

 One of the corresponding papers "Throughput-Efficient Communication Device Driver for IoT Gateways" has been accepted by 2022 IEEE International Conference on Systems, Man, and Cybernetics(SMC).
 The other one of the papers "Assembler: A Throughput-Efficient Module for Network Driver of Edge Computing Gateways" has been accepted by the 23rd Asia-Pacific Network Operations and Management Symposium (APNOMS).
 However, both of them are not yet searchable on Xplore, please wait for a moment.